opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 ## K-Means

-K-Means is a simple and popular unsupervised clustering ML algorithm.
+K-Means is a simple and popular unsupervised clustering ML algorithm, built on top of [Tribuo](https://tribuo.org/) library.
 K-Means will randomly choose centroids, then calculate iteratively to optimize the position of the centroids until each observation belongs to the cluster with the nearest mean.

 ### Parameters